 One of the goals of our school is to utilize parents and the community to support our curriculum.
-Sharing travel experiences, hobbies, special talents, experiences, and information about a vacation makes our total curriculum become a more meaningful learning experience.
+Sharing travel experiences, hobbies, special talents, experiences, and information makes our total curriculum become a more meaningful learning experience.
 Please contact your child's teacher if you are willing to be a resource.
-Welcomed areas of volunteer support, but not limited to include: reading with students, chaperones for field trips, helping with class parties or activities.
+Welcomed areas of volunteer support include but are not limited to reading with students, chaperoning field trips, and helping with class parties or activities.
 All volunteer experiences are to be arranged with the teacher and are at the teacher's discretion.
-Volunteers that are not supervising an overnight trip must complete a BCI check.
-New volunteers can make an appointment with the board office to be fingerprinted.
-Current volunteers that haven't left the state of Ohio have to have the FBI check done every 5 years.
+Volunteers that are in the unsupervised presence of students must complete a Bureau of Criminal Investigation (BCI) check.
+New volunteers can make an appointment with the Board Office to be fingerprinted.
+Current volunteers that haven't left the state of Ohio have to have a Federal Bureau Investigative (FBI) background check done every 5 years.